cosmos/cosmos-sdk/docs/spec/slashing/state-machine.md

     return
 ```

-If the validotor has enough stake to be in the top hundred, they will be automatically rebonded,
+If the validater has enough stake to be in the top hundred, they will be automatically rebonded,
 and all delegators still delegated to the validator will be rebonded and begin to again collect
 provisions and rewards.

+### Interactions

+#### Validator Bonded

+#### Validator Slashed

+#### Validator Unjailed

+#### Slashing Period Cleanup

+Once no evidence for a given slashing period can possibly be valid (the end time plus the unbonding period is less than the current time),
+old slashing periods should be cleaned up.